-The Athletic Director is Matthew Akins.
-He oversees all coaches and athletic activities at the school.
+The Athletic Director is Kayla Walsh.
+She oversees all coaches and athletic activities at the school.
 A parent with questions about sports, especially those pertinent to practice/game schedules and locations, should check the athletic section of the school's website for information.
-If questions remain, they should be directed to the Assistant Athletic Director, Michael Spencer.
+If questions remain, they should be directed to the Athletic Director.

-The Director of Operations /Registrar is Janna Willingham.
+The Director of Operations is Jodi Bradshaw.
 She serves as a member of the school's leadership team, working to ensure efficient logistical operations of the school.
 She acts as the primary contact for parents in regard to school procedures, daily operation of school and all special events.
 She oversees the Office Manager and manages the front office.

-The Office Manager is Jodi Pfunder.
+The Office Manager is Erika Sims.
 She handles school enrollment, student records, withdrawals, and new families.
 She answers parent questions concerning day to day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.

-The College Counselors is Kathy Jenkins.
-She primarily work with juniors and seniors and their families to help them plan and execute college applications; She also coordinate the school's administration of college admissions-related testing, such as the PSAT.
-She also works closely with the Registrar to maintain official transcripts for students.
+The College Counselors are Kathy Jenkins and April Heuseveldt.
+They primarily work with juniors and seniors and their families to help them plan and execute college applications; They also coordinate the school's administration of college admissions-related testing, such as the PSAT and also works closely with the Registrar to maintain official transcripts for students.

-The Health Assistant is Hannah Andrade.
+The School Nurse is Nicole Smith and Health Assistant is Hannah Andrade.

-The Safety Coordinator is Michael Johnson
+The Safety Coordinator is Mike Johnson